Data Model and First Feature with Prisma ORM

 }

-Creating the Page to display the boards
+Creating the Boards Page

-The page calls the loader to get boards, then renders either an empty state or a grid of board cards.
+This server component fetches data during render - no useEffect needed.
+It renders either an empty state or a grid of board cards.

 apps/web/app/[locale]/(internal)/boards/page.tsx